lshannon/devops-days/README.md

 ## Authentication

-Run the following to authenticate (NOTE: for this demo a on-premise version of PCF is used that requires Okta passcode authentication).
+Run './demo_polyglot_1_authenticate.sh' to authenticate (NOTE: for this demo a on-premise version of PCF is used that requires Okta passcode authentication).

 ```shell
 ➜  devops-days git:(master) ✗ ./demo_polyglot_1_authenticate.sh